 International Expert in Iconic Architecture and Megastructures

-iconic architecture, structural engineering, and the great masterpieces of history.
+Author and technical editor specializing in iconic architecture, structural engineering, and the great masterpieces of history.
 My research work dissects the intersection between high-end engineering, sculptural aesthetics, and the constructive innovation that has defined each era.

-"Famous Constructions / Construcciones Famosas", I lead a technical curation that seeks to document and analyze not only the milestones defining the 21st century but also the great architectural and engineering masterpieces throughout history.
+Recognized by the Arquia Foundation and author of landmark monographs such as "Turning Torso - Santiago Calatrava" and "Famous Constructions / Construcciones Famosas", I lead a technical curation that seeks to document and analyze not only the milestones defining the 21st century but also the great architectural and engineering masterpieces throughout history.